lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Finally, let us use shake to keep the water molecules rigid, and use the NPT command to control the temperature, as well as the pressure along the *x* axis:
+    Finally, let us use the *fix NPT* to control the temperature, as well as the pressure along the *x* axis:

 ..  code-block:: lammps

-   fix myshk H2O shake 1.0e-4 200 0 b 1 a 1
     fix mynpt all npt temp 300 300 100 x 1 1 1000
     timestep 1.0

 ..  container:: justify